 Actual Cost (AC): It is the amount that has been utilized during the completion of the project within a specified time frame.

 Planned Value (PV): This is the amount that is set for project execution.
-In other words, its pre-planned value of amount.
+In other words, it’s the pre-planned value of the amount.

-Cost Variance (CV): The differential value of amount between Actual performed coast and budgeted cost.
+Cost Variance (CV): The differential value of amount between Actually performed coast and budgeted cost.